lucean/mschart/README.md

 time making it easy for me to follow and reproduce.
 The more time you spend on making the bug report coherent, the more time I can dedicate to investigate the bug as opposed to the bug report.

+## Notes for this repository

+The work contained within this repository (lucean/mscharts) is based upon the upstream fork, with full credit to the original authors.
+The changes here are designed to add small pieces of additional functionality to the mscharts package.

+List of additions:

+* Provide a mechanism for changing the wrapping of data labels.